 - Open the Run accessory with the Win key + R hotkey.

-- Click View installed updates to open the list of updates as in the snapshot below.
+- Click View installed updates to open the list of updates.

 - Select an update to remove, and press the Uninstall button.

 - Then you can restart Windows.

 - Download and open the Show or hide updates tool.